2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 Engaging in activities that promote both mental and physical well-being:

 - *Gym:* Regular workouts to maintain a healthy lifestyle and build discipline.
-- *Calisthenics:* Enthusiast of body weight training, mastering exercises like push-ups, pull-ups, and dips.
+- *Calisthenics:* Enthusiast of bodyweight training, mastering exercises like push-ups, pull-ups, and dips.
 This enhances muscle strength, balance, and agility.
-- *Playing Badminton:* More than just a sport—it is a social activity that fosters joy and camaraderie.
-I enjoy the fast-paced nature and strategic thinking required to excel on the court.
+- *Jogging:* I often jog at 5 AM, enjoying the fresh air and peaceful atmosphere to start my day.

 These activities not only provide relaxation and enjoyment but also instill qualities of discipline, perseverance, and teamwork—essential traits in my